 - Applications to monitor the implementation of regulatory obligations (e.g. monitoring of air pollution, water quality, or agriculture subsidies)

 - Applications to support public authorities in providing public services (urban planning, infrastructure management, public transportation, smart cities…)

-The European Commission is looking for innovative ideas based on Copernicus data and/or Copernicus services.
-The projects proposed should deliver concrete value for public authorities (ideally, they should be involved from the start).
-Their technical feasibility should also be demonstrated, ideally through a prototype.
+The European Commission was looking for innovative ideas based on Copernicus data and/or Copernicus services.
+The projects proposed should have delivered concrete value for public authorities (ideally, they should be involved from the start).
+Their technical feasibility should also have been demonstrated, ideally through a prototype.
 Applicants should have a clear plan for their project’s short- and long-term financing.
-The best teams will combine both technical and business expertise and show a strong commitment to their projects.
+The best teams were asked to combine both technical and business expertise and show a strong commitment to the Project.

 - Use of Copernicus data and services with respect to the Challenge topic